Ayesha Hazarika, Baroness Hazarika

-Ayesha Yousef Hazarika, Baroness Hazarika, (born 15 December 1975) is a Scottish politician, political commentator and former political adviser to senior Labour Party politicians.
+Ayesha Yousef Hazarika, Baroness Hazarika, (Note: আয়েশ্বা ইউছুফ হাজৰিকা, /as/.) (born 15 December 1975) is a Scottish politician, political commentator and former political adviser to senior Labour Party politicians.

 Early life

-Hazarika was born in Bellshill Maternity Hospital, North Lanarkshire, Scotland, to Indian Muslim parents who immigrated from Assam, and was raised in Coatbridge.
+Hazarika was born in Bellshill Maternity Hospital, North Lanarkshire, Scotland, to Indian Muslim parents who had immigrated from Assam.
+She was raised in Coatbridge.
 She was educated at Laurel Bank, an all-girls private school in Glasgow, and studied law at the University of Hull.

+Career

+Hazarika has worked for EMI's Chairman and in the Civil Service as a press officer at the Department of Trade and Industry (DTI).
+She also liaised with the Stephen Lawrence family during the Macpherson Inquiry.
+Latterly she works on the after dinner speaking circuit and is regularly invited by BBC, Sky and ITV to commentate on political issues in the news.

-Hazarika had planned to become a solicitor before deciding instead to train as a journalist.
+Originally, she had planned to train as a solicitor before deciding to focus on journalism.

 Comedy

-While working as a press officer at the Department of Trade and Industry, Hazarika was persuaded by a friend to take a comedy course run by comedian Logan Murray.
+While working at the DTI, Hazarika was persuaded by a friend to take a comedy course run by comedian Logan Murray.
 She began to perform paid comedy gigs alongside her day job at the DTI.
-In 2003, Hazarika was a semi-finalist in the Channel 4 stand-up comedy competition So You Think You're Funny, but chose to focus on her work as a political adviser.
+In 2003, she was a semi-finalist in the Channel 4 stand-up comedy competition So You Think You're Funny, but chose to focus on her work as a political adviser.

 After leaving politics, Hazarika performed a stand-up show at the Edinburgh Festival Fringe in 2016, inspired by her time in politics.
-The following show, she tried again with a new show, State of the Nation, in Edinburgh.
+The following year, she tried again with a new show, State of the Nation, in Edinburgh.
 In December 2018, Hazarika appeared on series 56 episode 10 of Have I Got News for You as Ian Hislop's teammate, a role she reprised in May 2020 during the "Lockdown" series.